 - Close Cloudberry Backup.

 \enginesettings.list (change Product Name to the product build name, e.g. CloudBerry Backup Enterprise Edition for Cloudberry Backup Ultimate Edition).
 Search for MemoryManagerMaxMemoryUsage in this file.
 The value of this setting will be 314572800 bytes of 314.5728 MB.
 We recommend this figure should be thread count x 100MB.
 For example, if you have set your thread count to 20, set this number to 2000000000.
 That’s (20 threads x 100 MB) = 2000 MB or 2000000000 bytes.
 (Ensure that you have this much free RAM in your system to ensure best performance).
 If you don’t see MemoryManagerMaxMemoryUsage in your enginesettings.list, just put it between major tag anywhere and set the number accordingly.

-Start the CloudBerry client and run the backup.
+- Start CloudBerry Backup and run the backup plan.